sailj24/KSquared/README.md

 # KSquared
-Our French Word and Phonemes and Audio Parser
+Our French Word and Phonemes and Audio Parser:
 We sought to produce the phonetic spelling, separated by phoneme, of a French word.

 Organization: